shyamtayade08/gcp-devops-project/readme.md

 # Docker flask application

--this application written in python
--it will be deployed on GKE
+- Python-based: Written in Python to handle simple HTTP requests.
+* Dockerized: The application is packaged using Docker, ensuring consistency across environments.
+- GKE Deployment: The app is deployed on a GKE cluster for scalability and reliability